zilliztech/zdoc/reference/api/python/python/MilvusClient/MilvusClient-Collections/Collections-drop_alias.md

 - __MilvusException__

-    This exception will be raised when any error occurs during this operation, especially when you set `alias` to an existing alias.
+    This exception will be raised when any error occurs during this operation, especially when you set `alias` to a non-existing alias.

 - __BaseException__